Melidee/Gitpod-Gui-Template/README.md

 # Gitpod-Gui-Template

-This is the basic setup template for running guis in gitpod
+This is the basic setup template for running GUIs in gitpod

 ## Setup guide - new repo
 - Click the fork button in the top right of the github website